Biblical canon: Samaritan canon

 The Samaritan Pentateuch's relationship to the Masoretic Text is still disputed.
 Some differences are minor, such as the ages of different people mentioned in genealogy, while others are major, such as a commandment to be monogamous, which appears only in the Samaritan version.
 More importantly, the Samaritan text also diverges from the Masoretic in stating that Moses received the Ten Commandments on Mount Gerizim—not Mount Sinai—and that it is upon Mount Gerizim that sacrifices to God should be made—not in Jerusalem.
 Scholars nonetheless consult the Samaritan version when trying to determine the meaning of text of the original Pentateuch, as well as to trace the development of text-families.
-Some scrolls among the Dead Sea scrolls have been identified as proto-Samaritan Pentateuch text-type.
+Some scrolls among the Dead Sea Scrolls have been identified as proto-Samaritan Pentateuch text-type.

 Samaritans consider the Torah to be inspired scripture, but do not accept any other parts of the Bible—probably a position also held by the Sadducees.
 They did not expand their canon by adding any Samaritan compositions.
-There is a Samaritan Book of Joshua; however, this is a popular chronicle written in Arabic and is not considered to be scripture.
-Other non-canonical Samaritan religious texts include the Memar Markah ("Teaching of Markah") and the Defter (Prayerbook)—both from the 4th century or later.
+There is a Samaritan Book of Joshua; however, while it is held in high regard, it is not considered to be scripture.
+Other non-canonical Samaritan religious texts include the Memar Markah ('Teaching of Markah') and the Defter (Prayerbook)—both from the 4th century or later.

-The people of the remnants of the Samaritans in modern-day Israel/Palestine retain their version of the Torah as fully and authoritatively canonical.
-They regard themselves as the true "guardians of the Law."
-This assertion is only re-enforced by the claim of the Samaritan community in Nablus (an area traditionally associated with the ancient city of Shechem) to possess the oldest existing copy of the Torah—one that they believe to have been penned by Abisha, a grandson of Aaron.
+The people of the remnants of the Samaritans in modern-day Israel and Palestine retain their version of the Torah as fully and authoritatively canonical.
+They regard themselves as the true "guardians of the Law".
+This assertion is only reinforced by the claim of the Samaritan community in Nablus (an area traditionally associated with the ancient city of Shechem) to possess the oldest existing copy of the Torah—one that they believe to have been penned by Abisha, a grandson of Aaron.